-- Conducted emissions (symmetric mode conducted emissions) on wired network ports, optical fiber ports with metallic shield or tension members and antenna ports over the frequency range 150 kHz to 30 MHz range.
+- Conducted emissions (symmetric mode conducted emissions).
+On wired network ports, optical fibre ports with a metallic shield.
+Or tension members and antenna ports over the frequency range 150 kHz to 30 MHz range.

-- Conducted emissions (asymmetric mode conducted emissions) on TV broadcast receiver tuner ports with an accessible connector, RF modulator output ports and FM broadcast receiver tuner ports with an accessible connector over the frequency range 150 kHz to 30 MHz range (as like CISPR 13/EN 55013).
+- Conducted emissions (asymmetric mode conducted emissions).
+On TV broadcast receiver tuner ports with an accessible connector, RF modulator output ports.
+And FM broadcast receiver tuner ports with an accessible connector over the frequency range 150 kHz to 30 MHz range (like CISPR 13/EN 55013).

-- Radio transmission in accordance with ITU Radio Regulations is excluded.
+- Radio transmission under ITU Radio Regulations is excluded.

 EN 55032: 2015 (Edition 2.0) changes

-- Inclusion of limits for outdoor units of home satellite receiving systems (from CISPR 13).
+- The inclusion of limits for outdoor units of home satellite receiving systems (from CISPR 13).

-- Requirement to measure radiated emissions up to 18GHz for outdoor units of home satellite receiving systems
+- Need to measure radiated emissions up to 18GHz for outdoor units of home satellite receiving systems

 - No need to measure differential voltage emission at each reception channel of broadcast receivers.
-Only measure at the channels that produced highest emission during pre-scan/investigative measurements.
+Only measure at the channels that produced the highest emission.
+As determined a the pre-scan/investigative measurements.

-- Fully Anechoic room (FAR), TEM Waveguide and RVC (reverberation chamber) improved guidance on requirements and validity of methodology.
+- A fully Anechoic room (FAR), TEM Waveguide and RVC (reverberation chamber) can be used.
+Improved guidance on requirements and validity of the method.

 - For EUTs measurement arrangement is more defined (Annex D).
-Including treating the measurement arrangement for wall mounted, handheld, ceiling mounted or body worn as table top equipment .
+Including treating the measurement arrangement.
+Applied to wall mounted, handheld, ceiling mounted or worn on the body as tabletop equipment.

 - 3m Limits are now defined in the Radiated emissions Limits tables

-- Linear Average Detector as defined in Clause 6 of CISPR 16-1-1: 2010 shall be used for average measurements i.e. CISPR Average Detector.
+- Linear Average Detector as defined in Clause 6 of CISPR 16-1-1: 2010.
+Must for average measurements i.e. CISPR Average Detector.